Questions, answered

 Read-only access to the GitHub repositories you connect.
 Code is sent to Anthropic Claude for analysis, never stored on Specsight servers, and never used to train AI models.
 Full detail on the security page.

 No. When Specsight analyses your codebase, the repository is cloned to a temporary environment via a shallow Git clone, analysed, and then deleted in the same job.
 The only things persisted afterwards are the extracted specifications — features, scenarios, and connections — not the source code itself.
-During Release Syncs, only the diff for the changed files is sent to the AI for analysis, and it is not stored either.
+During Syncs, only the diff for the changed files is sent to the AI for analysis, and it is not stored either.

 All code analysis and text generation is performed by Anthropic's Claude.
 Per Anthropic's API privacy policy, inputs sent to their API are not used to train their models.
 Specsight uses the Claude Agent SDK for Full Analysis and the Claude API for text generation like Feature descriptions and Reports.

 Specsight connects via a GitHub App with fine-grained, read-only permissions.
 It can read repository contents, file trees, commits, and diffs.
 It cannot write to, merge into, or modify your repositories in any way.
-The app subscribes to push, installation, and installation_repositories webhook events to trigger Release Syncs.
+The app subscribes to push, installation, and installation_repositories webhook events to trigger Syncs.

 Every org-scoped table in Specsight's database has Row-Level Security (RLS) policies enforced at the Postgres layer via Supabase.
 A user authenticated to one organisation cannot read or modify data belonging to another.
 Multi-tenancy is enforced in the database, not just in the application code.